 Perhaps the most important sign that it’s time for a dedicated server is if sensitive information is being stored online.
 Only the site owner can determine if there are risks.
 However, if there is confidential information on the page, hack attempts (successful or not), or if the business is liable for the protection of sensitive information, the safest bet is to choose a dedicated server.

 Security is a big issue, and it’s much more affordable to have a dedicated server than to face lawsuits.
 In addition, dedicated servers are much easier to monitor, the security is much better, and it provides site owners with peace of mind.

 2. It’s a gaming, video, or another quick-loading site

 When sharing hosting or using VPS hosting, load times can slow down.
 Maybe one of the other site owners is having a big rush, maybe there are other gaming sites on the VPS server–there are many reasons why slow load times may happen.
 That’s just the nature of things when sharing space.
 However, both speed and reliability increase drastically with a dedicated server.

 It’s a must for gaming and video sites.
 Otherwise, users truly will go elsewhere.

 3. Constant updates and personalization are needed

-The hardware is configurable with dedicated servers, so it’s simple to upgrade things at any time.
+The hardware is configurable with dedicated servers, so upgrading things at any time is simple.
 The firewall protection is custom, which puts the control back into the hands of the site owner (not the server–unless that’s what the site owner wants).
 It’s another example of increased security.
-Finally, these types of servers let owners have unique addresses, which can be a boon depending on the business.
+Finally, these servers give owners unique addresses, which can be a boon depending on the business.